Dominic Samuel (Canadian soccer): Club career

 In 2014, he played with the Seacoast United Phantoms in the Premier Development League.

 In 2015, he played in League1 Ontario with Sigma FC.
 He was named the league Defender of the Year that season, as well as being named a league First-Team All-Star.

 After college, Samuel trialed with Major League Soccer club New England Revolution, but ultimately did not sign with the club He instead joined the Rochester Rhinos in the American second-tier United Soccer League.

 In 2017, he returned to Sigma FC, playing with them for two seasons.
 In 2018, he was named the league Defender of the Year for the second time, as well as a First-Team All-Star.
 Over his two seasons, he scored three goals in 33 regular season appearances.
 While with Sigma, Samuel worked 10 hour weekday shifts in a lumberyard, before heading to trainings, and five hour shifts on weekend gamedays.
 In 2020, he was named to the All-Time League1 Ontario Best XI.

 In February 2019, Samuel signed with Canadian Premier League side Forge FC.
 In February 2021, the club picked up his club option for the 2021 season.
 He led the team in blocks and aerial duels won in 2021.
 In January 2022, he re-signed with the club on a new multi-year contract.
+In October 2023, Samuel helped Forge win their fourth league title, following a 2–1 win over Cavalry FC in the play-off final.
+After the 2024 season, he departed the club.

 International career

-In April 2011, Samuel attended his first Canadian national team camp with the under-17 team.
+In April 2011, Samuel attended his first Canada national team camp with the under-17 team.